Storybook & Isolation Workflows: Architecting Reliable Component Testing

 export default config;

 The staticDirs directive ensures that design assets, fonts, and global styles are served directly from the isolated context, preventing cross-origin resource sharing (CORS) failures during local development.
 Framework detection via @storybook/react-vite (or equivalent framework-specific presets) guarantees that component compilation leverages the same bundler optimizations as the production pipeline.
-This architectural alignment is critical for maintaining environment parity.

 Isolation workflows also enforce a clear separation of concerns between UI architects and application developers.
 Design system maintainers can publish component libraries with guaranteed visual stability, while application engineers consume them without worrying about underlying rendering inconsistencies.
-By treating components as independent units of delivery, teams can implement rigorous visual regression strategies, automate accessibility audits, and accelerate pull request review cycles without waiting for full application builds.

 Core Isolation Principles & State Management